praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 ### Local storage

-Provide the name of your local storage item in the Local Storage Item Name field.
+Provide the name of your local storage item in the [!UICONTROL Local Storage Item Name] field.

 Local storage gives browsers a way to store information from page to page ([https://www.w3schools.com/html/html5\_webstorage.asp](https://www.w3schools.com/html/html5_webstorage.asp)).
 Local storage works a lot like cookies, but is much larger and more flexible.